Neutral gas phase distribution from HI morphology: phase separation with scattering spectra and variational autoencoders: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Science Foundation under grant No. AST-2106607 (PI S.E.C.).
+We thank the anonymous reviewer for thoughtful comments that improved this work.
+We are grateful to Claire Murray and Douglas Finkbeiner for helpful discussions.
+This work was supported by the National Science Foundation under grants No. AST-2106607 and AST-2441452 (PI S.E.C.).
 S.E.C. additionally acknowledges support from an Alfred P. Sloan Research Fellowship.
 I.S.B was supported by NASA through the Hubble Fellowship, grant HST-HF2-51525.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS 5-26555.

 This work benefited from the conference ``Structure and polarization in the interstellar medium: A Conference in Honor of Prof. John Dickey", a hybrid meeting hosted jointly at Stanford University and at the Australia Telescope National Facility in February 2025.
 We acknowledge support from the National Science Foundation (NSF Award No. 2502957), from the Kavli Institute for Particle Astrophysics and Cosmology, from the Commonwealth Scientific and Industrial Research Organisation, and from the Australian Research Council.
+The computations in this paper were run on the Sherlock cluster, supported by the Stanford Research Computing Center at Stanford University.

 \software{astropy \citep{astropy13}, scattering \citep{cheng2021-si}, NumPy \citep{numpy11}, healpy \citep{healpy05-hp}, PyTorch \citep{pytorch19} }